 If you are interested in pursuing an NROTC Scholarship or the NROTC College Program, please visit the official Navy ROTC website, which has a checklist of everything required to apply.
 During the application process, you will need to participate in an officer interview.
 This interview can occur at the NROTC unit closest to you.
-To schedule an interview at the UPenn unit fill out the application here.
+To schedule an interview at the Penn unit fill out the application.

 No, you do not have to have a scholarship when you enter the program.
 About 50 percent of our freshmen come in each year without a national scholarship – these students are referred to as “College Programmers.”
 The unit staff will work with you to help apply for a national three-year scholarship and other scholarships that the Navy offers for students who want to commission after college.
 If you want to join the unit but do not have a scholarship, please contact the freshmen advisor at email@example.com.

-Contact our recruiting officer, LT Van Deusen, at firstname.lastname@example.org.
+Contact our recruiting officer, LT Miller, at firstname.lastname@example.org.
 He will provide you with all of the required documentation that must be completed.

-No, we will not be having an in-person orientation prior to the fall 2020 semester.
-If you are an incoming Freshman with questions about what to expect from your fall semester please contact MIDN Reheuser at email@example.com.
+Yes, we will be having an in-person orientation for the fall 2022 semester.
+If you are an incoming Freshman with questions about what to expect from your fall semester please contact MIDN 1/C Mole and LT Miller at email@example.com.

 As a Midshipman in the University of Pennsylvania NROTC program, you will have the opportunity to pursue a top-tier education while working toward a commission in the United States Navy or Marine Corps.
 The NROTC program is styled to complement a normal college lifestyle.
 Midshipmen excel academically and are encouraged to participate in varsity sports, student government, fraternities and sororities, and other extracurricular activities.